go-gitea/gitea/docs/content/doc/installation/database-preparation.en-us.md

     chmod 0600 /path/to/root.crt /path/to/postgresql.crt /path/to/postgresql.key
     ```

-4. Edit `pg_hba.conf` rule to only allow Gitea database user to connect over SSL, and requires client certificate verification.
+4. Edit `pg_hba.conf` rule to only allow Gitea database user to connect over SSL, and to require client certificate verification.

     For PostgreSQL 12: